 The Preparatory Division offers classes for children ages 3 to 5.
 The program is a prelude to formal ballet instruction and introduces children to music and movement through a structured progression that stresses creativity and group interaction.
 Students are introduced to the basic shapes, positions, postures and traditions of classical ballet at the same time that fine and gross motor skills become more refined.
 This is an excellent and fun introduction to classical ballet and fine arts for any child.

-Classes meet for 45 minutes once a week.
+Classes meet for 45 minutes twice a week.
 Children must be three years old by September prior to registration for the fall semester.

 Children's Division (CD)